EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 You can also specify multiple binds to `-B` by separating them by commas (`,`).

 You can also copy data into a container image at build time if there is some static data required in the image.
-We cover this later in the section on building Singularity containers.
+We cover this later in the section on building Singularity container images.

 ## References